Surajkumaar/CTF-Challenges-main/Vulnhub/Money_Heist/Money Heist - Catch us if you can.md

 Lets use linpeas script.
 This script will find all vulnerablities that are availabe in the target the system.So first download it from github. https://github.com/peass-ng/PEASS-ng/releases click->linpeas.sh
-And transfers  the scriptinto the target system by using http connection via port 8000 I'm using python for the connection.
+And transfers  the script into the target system by using http connection via port 8000 I'm using python for the connection.
 ```bash
 python3 -m http.server